 Some insurers may allow premium discounts for cars with additional safety features, but many don’t.

-Theft mitigation strategies such as self-arming immobilisers and steering wheel, pedal or tyre locks won’t necessarily translate to lower premiums.
+Tactics that can help prevent car theft such as using self-arming immobilisers and steering wheel, pedal or tyre locks won’t necessarily translate to lower premiums.
 But, they may provide you with extra peace of mind either way.

 Before you add any safety features to your car, it could be worth checking the impact with your insurer.
 Think about the potential financial benefits of doing so – will it add value or save you money in some way? – as well as the safety benefit it may offer.